developerprince-eng/civil-engineering-machine-learning/README.md

 This is Repository for some simple tutorials you can train yourself with on how to get started with AI using Tensorflow

-Please Take Note the Tutorial was compiled by: DeveloperPrince for pracrice purposes
+Please Take Note the Tutorial was compiled by: DeveloperPrince for practice purposes

 You can utilize the solutions to improve your understanding in AI using TensorFlow

 # Note